mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 ### The Console does not print a URL

-Check that you ran the script and that your `getMap()` block uses the same image variable and visualization variable used by `Map.addLayer()`.
+Check that you ran the script and that your `getMapId()` block uses the same image variable and visualization variable used by `Map.addLayer()`.

 ### QGIS says the tile URL is invalid

-Make sure you copied the full `urlFormat` value, including `{z}`, `{x}`, `{y}`, and any token or query text at the end of the URL.
+Make sure you copied the full tile URL template, including `{z}`, `{x}`, `{y}`, and any token or query text at the end of the URL.

 ### The layer worked earlier but does not work now

 Earth Engine tile URLs are temporary.
-Return to the Code Editor, run the script again, print a new `urlFormat`, and update the QGIS XYZ Tiles connection.
+Return to the Code Editor, run the script again, print a new tile URL template, and update the QGIS XYZ Tiles connection.

 ### The colors in QGIS are not what I expected